 Using a combination of difficult-to-target and easy-to-target keywords

 There’s no set formula for balancing your SEO efforts between difficult- and easy-to-target keywords.
 But it’s possibly worth arguing that placing all your focus on challenging keywords might yield slow results.
 When there’s a lot of competition for certain words and phrases, you’ll need to spend a little while convincing Google and other major search engines that your site should rank highly for them.
 As far as non-organic traffic goes, you’ll also find that your PPC costs will skyrocket if you focus on challenging words only.

 It’s okay (and definitely advisable) to use challenging terms.
 However, you need to provide some balance by picking some easier phrases.
 When there’s less competition you can rank higher faster and your PPC costs won’t be as high.
 If you have greater punching weight with certain keywords, creating content that helps you rank for them will generate rapid results.

-At this stage, your master list of keywords might still seem too long to fit onto your site.
+At this stage, your entire keyword list might still seem too long to fit on your site.
 That’s okay because whatever you don’t use now can be stored away for later.
 If some of your target words and phrases don’t generate the results you want, you’ll have a backup plan.

 Experimenting with keywords to refine your approach

 When your time is limited and you don’t want to waste it on keywords that don’t work, experimentation and ongoing analysis are both important.
 There’s no way of predicting exactly how well your keywords will work but you can assess their performance over time to focus on the ones that do well for your business.